The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Lidded box in form of a melon with grapevines, probably Chang'an, Shaanxi province, China, early to mid Tang dynasty, late 7th-early 8th century AD, cast and hammered silver.
 Image by Daderot available under a Creative Commons License

 The round melon fruit represents a pregnant woman’s ‘bump’ and is full of seeds and so in a painting symbolizes a wish for many children (sons).
 Melons are often shown with vine like foliage.
 The town of Turpan in Xinjiang is famous for growing many sweet melons in the hot summer heat.
-Before modern times these were rare and expensive luxuries; an Emperor might send them as a special reward to a valued official.
+Before modern times these were rare and expensive luxuries - an emperor might send them as a special reward to a valued official.

 Mulberry sāng